polarisadvisor/.github/profile/README.md

 While Devlake has an awesome infrastructure layer, at this point there is much that can be done to add to the catalog of out-of-the-box dashboards for various use cases, and we hope to help here.

-We are porting several key components that were originally developed for our proprietary measurement platform [Polaris](https://www.exathink.com/take-the-tour), to run as open source components on Apache Devlake to make it more widely accessible as open source dashboards and plugins on Apache Devlake.
+As our contribution, we are porting several key components that were originally developed for our proprietary measurement platform [Polaris](https://www.exathink.com/take-the-tour), to run as open source components on Apache Devlake to make it more widely accessible as open source dashboards and plugins on Apache Devlake.

 <!--
 To begin with, we've released dashboards for the flow of work, flow of code etc below.